Rent Control Paradox No 1

 Selling the idea

-As with Attlee it’s promoting the gains more than the loss (though cognitively we fear loss more than gain) (Kahneman) thus it has to appeal to the middle/upper middle, the over 50’s and the reluctant young voter.
+As with the Clement Attlee government of 1945-51, it promotes gains more than losses (though cognitively, we fear loss more than gain; Kahneman); thus, it has to appeal to the middle/upper middle, the over-50s, and the reluctant young voter.

-This policy would put clear water between Labour, SNP (Scotland), Greens to any neoliberal political party to the right..
+This policy would put clear water between Labour, SNP (Scotland), and Greens to any neoliberal political party to the right.

 Conclusion

-Childcare, education and elderly care, provide them, free at the point of use, then housing can be tackled, try and do housing on its own, with small tweaks, nothing will change.
+Provide childcare, education, and elderly care, free at the point of use, and then housing can be tackled.
+Try to do housing on its own, with small tweaks, and nothing will change.

-It has to be a big carrot to compensate for the stick.
+There have to be many big carrots to compensate for the stick.

-I’m no Beveridge or Attlee, but it has to be big.
+I’m not Beveridge or Attlee, but it has to be an earthquake

 Remember those opening lines from the Attlee Government information film of 1948?